Walk around the area

 S/S Bore was in active service for nearly 75 years and served during this period even as a gunboat in both world wars.
 She can also be seen in Jan Troells film, “The Flight of the Eagle”, about the swedish polar explorer Andrée.

-After 16 years of restoration, renovation and reconstruction to original condition, Bore made in 1999 her longest journey on her own power when she returned från Västerås to Malmoe.
-This former icebraker was one the first vessels that sailed under the then recently completed Oresund Bridge when she returned to her home port of Malmoe for a life in public service.
+After 16 years of restoration, renovation and reconstruction to original condition, Bore in 1999 made her longest journey on her own power when she returned från Västerås to Malmoe.
+This former icebreaker was one of the first vessels that sailed under the then recently completed Oresund Bridge when she returned to her home port of Malmoe for a life in public service.